John Feodorov

 MFA Fine Arts, Vermont College,

-BFA Cal State Univ.
+BFA Painting and Drawing, Cal State Univ.
 Long Beach